kyleschmid/ObjectMerge/README.md

     	* Keep Oldest Created: The newest created will be merged into the oldest created.
 The oldest created will be reparented if it is the victim.
 The newest created will then be deleted.
     	* Keep Newest Created: The oldest created will be merged into the newest created.
 The newest created will be reparented if it is the victim.
 The oldest created will then be deleted.
     	* Keep Last Modified: The oldest last modified will be merged into the newest last modified.
 The newest last modified will be reparented if it is the victim.
 The oldest last modified will then be deleted.
-    	* Delete Duplicate: The victim will be deleted without any merging.
+    	* Delete Duplicate: The victim will be deleted without any merging
     	* Keep Master: The victim will be merged into the master and the victim will be deleted
     * Check the "Clone Reparented Victim" checkbox if you'd like the victim to be cloned if it is the winner.
 This is useful for master-detail relationships that don't allow reparenting.
 In this case, the victim will be cloned and the master will be merged into the clone.
 The clone will then be reparented and inserted.
 Both the master and the victim will be deleted.
 5. Click "New" on the Object Merge Fields related list
   	* Create a new object Merge Field record for every field you want to merge for this object
   	* Check the "Use for Matching" checkbox for any fields that you want to consider when finding duplicates
+	* Check the "Keep Most Recent Value" checkbox for any fields that you want to keep the most recent value for during a merge based on Field History Tracking data
+	* Check the "Keep Null Value" checkbox if you have the "Keep Most Recent Value" checkbox checked and you want a null value to be kept during a merge if it is more recent than a non-null value
+	* Check the "Treat False as Null" checkbox if you want to treat a false value on a checkbox field as if it were null during a merge.
+This allows a true value to overwrite a false value.
 6. You're now ready to perform your first merge!
 Go to the Object Merge Pairs tab and click "New"
   	* Populate the Master ID with the ID of the record you want to keep
   	* Populate the Victim ID with the ID of the record you want to delete